Mark Perrin Lowrey: Early life and career

 Mark Perrin Lowrey was born in 1828, in McNairy County, Tennessee, to Adam and Marguerite (Doss) Lowrey.
 His parents had immigrated to America from England and Ireland, and Lowrey received no formal education.
 His father died from yellow fever in Natchez Mississippi, when Lowrey was young.
 In 1843, he moved with his family to Mississippi, where he became a bricklayer.
 During the Mexican War, Lowrey enlisted as a private in the 2nd Mississippi Volunteers in 1847.
 Neither he nor his regiment ever saw action in the conflict, and Lowrey was mustered out in July 1848.

 After the war with Mexico ended, Lowrey married Sarah R. Holmes in 1849.
 In 1853, he was ordained to the Gospel Ministry at Farmington Baptist Church in Farmington, Mississippi.
 That same year, he became a Southern Baptist preacher, serving primarily around the village of Kossuth, Mississippi.
 After preaching for eight years, the American Civil War broke out and his congregation urged him to join the Confederacy.
 Lowrey also served as a captain in the Mississippi State Militia in 1861.

 Civil War service

 Lowrey began his war service in Mississippi's armed forces as the colonel of the 4th Regiment, Army of 10,000.
 This unit was disbanded in early 1862, and on April 3, 1862, he joined the Confederate army as commander of the 32nd Mississippi Infantry.
-He fought in, and was praised at, the Battle of Shiloh, Battle of Perryville, the Kentucky Campaign, and the Battle of Chickamauga.
+During the war Lowrey fought in the Kentucky Campaign, the Battle of Chickamauga, the Atlanta Campaign, and the Franklin-Nashville Campaign.
 At the Battle of Perryville in October 1862, Lowrey was shot in the left arm but stayed on the battlefield.
 During the retreat which began the next day, he had great difficulty keeping up with the army.
 He then obtained leave and traveled to his brother's house for safety.
 After six weeks of recuperation, Lowrey joined back with his forces and fought at the Battle of Murfreesboro on January 1, 1863.